2140data/react-btcpay-paybutton/README.md

 - **BTCPay Server**: You must have access to a BTCPay Server, either self-hosted or through a third-party.
 - **React Application**: This component is intended to be used within an existing React application.

+### Before You Begin
+This project assumes your BTCPay Server is already set up and your Pay Button is turned ON.
+You should also already have your wallet set up and have some channels with inbound liquidity (if accepting Lightning payments).
+Refer to the [BTCPay Server documentation](https://docs.btcpayserver.org/) for more information.

 ## Installation